top of page

 What’s the difference between a hold and a request?

-To place a “hold” on an item is to ask to be placed on a wait list for a title that the library owns.
-A “request” is to ask the library to considering obtaining a title that we don’t yet own.
+To place a “hold” on an item is to ask to be placed on a waitlist for a title that the library owns.
+A “request” is to ask the library to consider obtaining a title that we don’t yet own.
 The titles will show as “Not in Catalog” in hoopla.

 If I can’t find a book I’m looking for, can I recommend a book be added to hoopla?